SafeMoon Price Hits $0.0000 on Major Exchanges (SAFEMOON)

 Buying and Selling SafeMoon

-It is usually not possible to purchase alternative cryptocurrencies such as SafeMoon directly using US dollars.
-Investors seeking to trade SafeMoon should first purchase Ethereum or Bitcoin using an exchange that deals in US dollars such as Gemini, Changelly or GDAX.
-Investors can then use their newly-acquired Ethereum or Bitcoin to purchase SafeMoon using one of the exchanges listed above.
+It is usually not possible to buy alternative cryptocurrencies such as SafeMoon directly using U.S. dollars.
+Investors seeking to acquire SafeMoon should first buy Ethereum or Bitcoin using an exchange that deals in U.S. dollars such as Coinbase, GDAX or Changelly.
+Investors can then use their newly-acquired Ethereum or Bitcoin to buy SafeMoon using one of the exchanges listed above.

 Receive News & Updates for SafeMoon Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for SafeMoon and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.